 - Evil Counterpart: Scaramanga considers himself as this.

 - Gentleman Snarker: The most comedic Bond, in fact.

 - Handsome Lech: His courtship was pretty shady in his first two films, but by The Spy Who Loved Me, he'd become a lot more gentlemanly.

 - Improbable Weapon User: He employs some pretty outlandish weaponry when he's stuck, most notably the shark pellet from Live and Let Die.

-- Jerkass: In his first two films, especially The Man with the Golden Gun, before becoming a Jerk with a Heart of Gold.
+- Jerkass: In his first two films, especially The Man with the Golden Gun.

 - Lighter and Softer: His movies were fairly light compared to the original films with Sean Connery and On Her Majesty's Secret Service, and especially when compared to the Timothy Dalton films that followed.